VISHNU-ARAVIND-99/Zomato-Restaurant-Data-Harvesting/README.md

 main.py file contain code which uses selenium webdriver & BeautifulSoup to scrap restaurant data from Zomoto website in Json,

-## Following Is The Example of data scraped :
+## Following is the example of data of one restaurant :

 https://raw.githubusercontent.com/VISHNU-ARAVIND-99/zomoto_web_scraping/main/output.json